+CSOSA Office of Procurement/ PSA Office of Finance and Administration

+- Ensures that all contracts and other agreements include provisions requiring contractors and subcontractors to follow the Agency's policies and procedures for protecting PII. - Initiates appropriate corrective action against a contractor for failure to follow the Agency's policies and procedures for protecting PII.

+PSA Office of Legal Services (OLS)

+- Administers the day-to-day activities and responsibilities of privacy at PSA. - Assists in developing new or revised PSA SORNs. - Coordinates with CSOSA to publish PSA SORNs to the Federal Register. - Evaluates PSA data collection and coordinates with CSOSA to develop PIAs. - Investigates suspected or confirmed PSA privacy incidents to support Agency's breach response.

+PSA Office of Information Technology (OIT)

+- Delivers annual privacy awareness training for PSA employees, contractors, and interns. - Assists OLS in the investigation of suspected or confirmed PSA privacy incidents to support the Agency's breach response.

+Privacy Officer

-CSOSA Office of Procurement/ PSA Office of Finance and Administration Ensures that all contracts and other agreements include provisions requiring contractors and subcontractors to follow the Agency's policies and procedures for protecting PII.
-Initiates appropriate corrective action against a contractor for failure to follow the Agency's policies and procedures for protecting PII.
-PSA Office of Legal Services (OLS) Administers the day-to-day activities and responsibilities of privacy at PSA.
-Assists in developing new or revised PSA SORNs.
-Coordinates with CSOSA to publish PSA SORNs to the Federal Register.
-Evaluates PSA data collection and coordinates with CSOSA to develop PIAs.
-Investigates suspected or confirmed PSA privacy incidents to support Agency's breach response.
-Delivers annual privacy awareness training for PSA employees, contractors, and interns.
-Privacy Officer Coordinates with PSA OLS to manage the Agency's information privacy protections and full compliance with the Privacy Act and applicable laws, regulations, and policies.
-Develops and implements the Agency's privacy policies and procedures, and initiates revisions based on updates from OMB, changes in regulations, changes in roles and responsibilities, etc. Advises and trains program and system managers to ensure all privacy-related statutory, regulatory, and Agency requirements are met.
-Assists in developing new or revised SORNs, and publishes Federal Register notices for systems of records.
-Develops and maintains PIA templates for Agency's systems of records.
-Evaluates completed PIAs to ensure they meet Privacy Act requirements.
-Performs various administrative functions related to the Agency's privacy program (e.g., submits reports to OMB, maintains Privacy Act records, reviews forms and other data collection instruments, etc.).
-Coordinates the Agency's response to all suspected and confirmed privacy incidents consistent with the Agency's Breach Response Plan.
+- Coordinates with PSA OLS to manage the Agency's information privacy protections and full compliance with the Privacy Act and applicable laws, regulations, and policies. - Develops and implements the Agency's privacy policies and procedures, and initiates revisions based on updates from OMB, changes in regulations, changes in roles and responsibilities, etc. - Advises and trains program and system managers to ensure all privacyrelated statutory, regulatory, and Agency requirements are met. - Assists in developing new or revised SORNs and publishes Federal Register notices for systems of records. - Develops and maintains PIA templates for Agency's systems of records.